marcosmoraisjr/marcosmoraisjr/README.md

 2. `API RESTful Client Development`: My contribution involved developing APIs and RESTful clients using the Python language and various image processing libraries such as OpenCV.

-3. `Successful Implementation of the WinThor Management System`: I successfully implemented the WinThor management system from TOTVS.
+3. `Successful Implementation of the WinThor Management System`: I successfully implemented TOTVS' WinThor management system.
+I developed several integration tools with ERP in .NET WEB + Oracle language.

 4. `Creation of a Corporate Portal`: I developed a Corporate Portal (Enterprise) that increased conversion by 30%.